Kaipara Harbour: Management

 Management of the Kaipara Harbour does not have a central administration.
 Management is distributed among the Kaipara District Council, Auckland Council, Northland Regional Council, the Department of Conservation's Northland and Auckland section, and the Ministry of Fisheries.

-The Ministry of Fishing allocates quota for the north west region of New Zealand as a whole, but does not tailor quota specifically for the Kaipara.
+The Ministry of Fishing allocates quota for the north-western region of New Zealand as a whole, but does not tailor quota specifically for the Kaipara.
 Local iwi feel they are not sufficiently involved in management issues, and to further compound matters, the local iwi is split between Te Uri-o-Hau in the northern part and Te Taoū in the southern part.

-Environmental issues

-As of 2011, the environmental state of the harbour has been called as "nearing crisis" and "in significant decline", with shrinking fish and shellfish stocks, more sedimentation, declining water quality and competition for resource use and development being noted as the main issues, with "ninety-nine per cent of the rivers in the catchment [are] polluted".

-As part of the worldwide trend, there is a decline in biodiversity within the Kaipara.
-The timber industry removed most of the native forest.
-Much of the kauri and kahikatea forest, and scrub and riparian vegetation, has been replaced with farm and urban areas.
-Mangrove forests and wetlands have been "reclaimed".
-Soil erosion has increased on the land and sedimentation in the harbour.
-Shellfish abundance has declined, especially toheroa, scallops, tuatua, cockles and pipi.
-Finfish like mullet, snapper, kanae and school shark have diminished.